Updated: Nov 17, 2022

 Loss of the enjoyment of life

-However, in order to measure injury and distress costs, the counsel would need to draw on his or her understanding of how juries value those injuries.
+However, in order to measure injury and distress costs, the council would need to draw on his or her understanding of how juries value those injuries.

 When An Accident Leads to a Wrongful Death Claim